-Mahon, Dr. Bernard and Ennis, Dr. D.P. and Cassidy, Dr. J.P.
+Mahon, Bernard P. and Ennis, D.P. and Cassidy, J.P.
 (2004) Prior Bordetella pertussis infection modulates allergen priming and the severity of airway pathology in a murine model of allergic asthma.
 Journal of Clinical and Experimental Allergy.

 |Keywords:||Allergy; bacterial; inflammation; lung; TH1/TH2 cells;|